chrisnguyn/github-profile-generator/README.md

 # github-profile-generator
-Generate a summary of your GitHub profile.
+Generate a summary of your GitHub profile